YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 ### Test 2

-THis time I tried to use smaller numbers.
+This time I tried to use smaller numbers.

 ```ocaml
 module Machine = struct